discountry/awesome-anti-ai-slop/README.md

 - Cookie-cutter cards, gradients, centered heroes, and meaningless animations in UI;
 - Design language, typography, spacing, and information hierarchy lacking judgment.

-This list is about raising output quality.
-Projects that only sell "undetectable" results are not included.
+Projects that only sell "undetectable" results are excluded.

 ## Selection Criteria